When You Are Charged (Court is Mandatory for ALL offenses)

 Persons charged are typically referred to by the Court as the “accused” or the “defendant”.
 All defendants are presumed innocent unless proven guilty beyond a reasonable doubt by the Prosecution.

-Failure to pay any citation or complaint or failure to appear by the designated court date may result in an order from the Court seeking the defendant’s arrest on a bench warrant.
+Failure to appear by the designated court date may result in an order from the Court seeking the defendant’s arrest on a warrant.
 It may also result in the suspension of driving privileges for the accused with the State of Missouri and/or their home state if not a resident of Missouri.

 Defendants who have warrants for failure to appear in Court have the right to post bond or bail to seek recall of the warrant and receive a new court date.